Alternative versions of Spider-Man: Dr. Aaron "Spider-Man" Aikman (Earth-31411)

 Dr. Aaron Aikman is a young scientist who fights crime as "the Spider-Man", using a gadget-laden suit of high tech body armor.
-He is supposedly killed by Morlun.

 Patton Parnell (Earth-51412)

 Patton Parnell is a disturbed, bullied teenager who, upon being bitten by a radioactive spider, becomes a twisted, bloodthirsty variant of Spider-Man/the Man-Spider and is subsequently killed by Morlun.

 SP//dr (Earth-14512)

+Peni Parker is a teenage girl who pilots the SP//dr, a mech suit partially controlled by a radioactive spider, whom Peni has a psychic connection with after being bitten by it.